 Hackers from over 170 countries have been hunting for bugs on Hackerone, Hackerone said in their 2020 Hacker Report.
 There are over 6,00,000 bug bounty hunters on Hackerone.

-Hackerone hosts programs from over 1,700 companies and government agencies on their platform.
+Hackerone hosts programs from over 1,700 companies and government agencies on its platform.

 So far, 50 Hackers made six figures ($100,000) in bug bounties in 2019, while most hackers tend to earn less than $20k per year.
 The figure though small is indicative that there's huge potential in bug bounty hunting for aspiring hackers.